FrodoAlaska/FrodoAlaska.github.io/assets/article_ideas.md

 - Why I Write C Code In C++: Talk about my C++ writing style and how it is _heavily_ influenced by C and why I do it this way.

-- Game Development -- In it for the long run: Talk about how many people are just not fit for game development and how it is a long and hard process that requires years of dedication.
+- Game Development--In it for the long run: Talk about how many people are just not fit for game development and how it is a long and hard process that requires years of dedication.

 - What's The Point Of Game Development?: Wouldn't it be more "useful" to go into roles like cybersecurity or even make useful application for people?
 Does gamedev really matter in the grand scheme of things?
 Making a game that will be played by some loser asshole in their mother's basement?
 But what about the normal people?
 The people that have terrible jobs and come back at the end of the day to relax and play your game?
 These people are dependant on you for enjoyment?
 But, still, does it really matter?
 Wouldn't it be better to learn cybersecurity to solve global problems?
 Help out the world and society in the long run?
 What's the point of game development?
 What's the point of games?